Note: see session law sections for effective dates.

 (1) be below a spoken language proficiency level of SPL6 or its equivalent, as measured by a nationally recognized test; and

 (2) not have been enrolled in ESL for more than 24 months while previously participating in MFIP or DWP.
 A participant who has been enrolled in ESL for 20 or more months may be approved for ESL until the participant has received 24 total months.

 (d) Work activities under section 256J.49, subdivision 13, clause (6), shall be allowable only when the training or education program will be completed within the four-month DWP period.
 Training or education programs that will not be completed within the four-month DWP period shall not be approved.

 A family unit that includes a participant who fails to comply with DWP employment service or child support enforcement requirements, without good cause as defined in sections 256.741 and 256J.57, shall be disqualified from the diversionary work program.
 The county shall provide written notice as specified in section 256J.31 to the participant prior to disqualifying the family unit due to noncompliance with employment service or child support.
-The disqualification does not apply to food support or health care benefits.
+The disqualification does not apply to SNAP or health care benefits.

 A participant who fails to comply with the requirements of the diversionary work program may claim good cause for reasons listed in sections 256.741 and 256J.57, subdivision 1, clauses (1) to (14).
 The county shall not impose a disqualification if good cause exists.